-Have you thought of combing essential oils with the professional treatments you receive to help you heal from abuse?
+Have you thought of using essential oils with the professional services you receive to help you heal from abuse?

 Though petroleum products are not the healthiest way to apply essential oils to your system, this simple home remedy helps you see the power essential oils have to relieve symptoms.

 But that treatment, like adding drops of lavender to your bath water, is done at home and on your own.

 What if you were to combine essential oils with the services you receive from professionals?